grokuku/CaddyPanel/README.md

 This project is ideal for users who want a straightforward graphical interface for their Caddy instance, especially in home-server or small project environments.

+> [!WARNING]
+> **Development Warning**
+> This project was developed 100% by an artificial intelligence (Google Gemini) under human supervision.
+While functional, it is important to keep this unique development method in mind when using, modifying, or evaluating the code.

 ## Features

 - **All-in-one Docker Container**: Caddy and the Flask web UIe are managed by Supervisor within a single container.